 I get paid monthly.
 As soon as I get paid I move £600 into my house account for rent, bills, etc and £500-£600 into a separate account.
-Initially an ISA but once we reached the £15k yearly allowance we moved the funds over to a Flex Plus account with Nationwide (which does not charge you when taking money out of ATMs abroad (amongst other benefits like phone and travel insurance, not for backpackers though, check our insurer True Traveller for decent rates but most importantly, excellent coverage, especially if you are trekking at high altitudes or doing winter sports) for a £10 monthly charge.
+Initially an ISA but once we reached the £15k yearly allowance we moved the funds over to a Flex Plus account with Nationwide which does not charge you when taking money out of ATMs abroad (amongst other benefits like phone and travel insurance, not for backpackers though, check our insurer True Traveller for decent rates but most importantly, excellent coverage, especially if you are trekking at high altitudes or doing winter sports) for a £10 (now £13) monthly charge.
 In the beginning you need work out what you can live off.
 Make a list, calculate how much that list costs you (you don’t need a new leather jacket, doubtful you will wear it in Costa Rica) and minus that from your income.
 Craig is self-employed so his wages don’t work like that.
 Every time he makes £1000 he banks it.
 He doesn’t recommend this way of saving but it’s the nature of his job.
 Open three bank accounts.
 Use for to get paid in to, one for untouchable savings and a third account for savings which you may tap into when there is a need; wedding invites will still happen and gifts still need to be bought.

 For my birthday, Craig bought me a ceramic pot – one of those pots you have to break to get into.
 And it’s pretty so I don’t really want to break it.
 When I initially stopped eating sweets (my vice) I put a £2 coin in every second day.
 Then I started eating sweets again (I’ll give up in Peru, right?) and I stuck in a fiver here and there.
 The pot can hold £1000 worth of £2 coins.
 Craig has a tin that he puts his £2 coins in, his last count was £206.
 Nice.